 Information and support for academic study, assessment, and examination during the coronavirus outbreak

-The Enquiry Centre is closed for face to face enquiries but we can answer questions by email (firstname.lastname@example.org).
-The team is available Monday to Friday between 09:00 and 17:00 (UK time).
+Support from the Enquiry Centre is available via email email@example.com Monday to Friday between 09:00 and 17:00 (UK time).

 View Student Services for contact details of all our services